What is Integrative Therapy?

 Woman having an integrative counselling session in Hong Kong

+When working with physical symptoms, I often work in conjunction with other professionals, such as physiotherapists or naturopathic doctors, for improved outcomes.
 Ultimately, my integrative approach allows me to meet you where you are, to address your specific, individual needs.

 As an integrative counsellor and psychotherapist, I believe that embarking on a journey of self-discovery and increased self-awareness is an essential step towards improving our overall well-being and finding more fulfilment and meaning in life.
 Through the processes of awareness, we can gain deeper insight into our life experiences.
 Through acceptance and change, we can develop the skills necessary to make healthier choices that support our physical, emotional, and psychological well-being.
 This journey is not always easy, but it can bring profound personal growth and transformation so we feel empowered to live our best life.